EnderTurret/PatchedMod/docs/installation.md

 #### On Quilt

 **There are not currently any Quilt builds of Patched for the versions this feature is available in.**
-However, assuming the Fabric build works on Quilt, the Patched metadata should be able to be placed in your `quilt.mod.json` like so:
+The Patched metadata can be placed in your `quilt.mod.json` like so:

 ```json
 {